KarelPeeters/scheduler/notes/design.md

     * For transpose just assume that copy engines are good enough that we can ignore it?
     * Concat just adds memory allocation constraints.

-# High level optimizations
+# Current issues

-The two biggest issues right now are:
+The biggest issues right now are:

 * runtime for a single linear network is O(2^N), we need it to be polynomial at worst
+  * needs some extra pruning trick, eg. only allow doing "no action" if there's some advantage to that later
 * runtime for branches (even just 1xN) is horrible
+  * needs more investigation, probably better symmetry breaking?
+* runtime for networks with weights is bad, there's way too much symmetry in copying them
+  * probably solved by better symmetry breaking?

+# High level optimizations

 * Try different frontier data structure:
   * each node has lower and upper bound for _each_ index, allowing even more skipping?